-- 1. In the morning it was rather chilly, the sky was overcast with clouds and it looked like rain. - 2.
-If we are lucky with the weather, we will have the time of our life. - 3.
-Dark clouds hid the sun, we heard the distant peals of thunder and it began to pour. - 4.
-You didn't stay under the trees, did you?
+1. In the morning it was rather chilly, the sky was overcast with clouds and it looked like rain.

+2. If we are lucky with the weather, we will have the time of our life.

+3. Dark clouds hid the sun, we heard the distant peals of thunder and it began to pour.

+4. You didn't stay under the trees, did you?

-Exercise 8.
+Exercise 6.
 Read the sayings, proverbs and rhymes about seasons and weather.

 - 1. Make hay while the sun shines.

 - 2. As seasonable as snow in winter.

 - 3. Everything is good in its season.

 - 4. To come like a bolt from the blue.

 - 5. One swallow doesn't make a summer.

-- 6. Weeds want no sowing.

-- 7. Thirty days has September, April, June and November,

-All the rest have thirty-one, excepting February alone,

-And that has twenty-eight days clear

-And twenty-nine in each leap year.
+- 6. Thirty days has September, April, June and November, All the rest have thirty-one, excepting February alone, And that has twenty-eight days clear And twenty-nine in each leap year.

-- 8. When clouds appear like rocks and towers, - The earth is refreshed by frequent showers. - 9.
-The south wind brings wet weather,
+- 7. When clouds appear like rocks and towers, The earth is refreshed by frequent showers.

-The north wind wet and cold together,

-The west wind always brings us rain, The east wind blows it back again.

-- 10. No weather is ill if the wind be still. - 11.
-Rain before seven, fine before eleven. - 12.
+- 8. The south wind brings wet weather, The north wind wet and cold together, The west wind always brings us rain, The east wind blows it back again. - 9.
+No weather is ill if the wind be still. - 10.
+Rain before seven, fine before eleven. - 11.
 When the dew is on the grass Rain will never come to pass.

 - 1. What is there in the picture? - 2.
-How is it connected with the topic "Seasons and weather"?
+How is it connected with the topic "In All Weathers"?

-- A. Listen to the conversation in which people discuss the plans for the weekend.
-Answer the questions. - 1.
-What is the weather like? - 2.
-What can ruin their plans? - B. Work in pairs.
+A. Listen to the conversation in which people discuss their plans for the weekend.
+Answer the questions.

+- 1. What is the weather like? - 2.
+What can ruin their plans?

+B. Work in pairs.
 Find some similarities and differences between Ann's photo and the picture above.
 Then listen again and check your answers.